Fuel-Optimal Collision Avoidance Maneuvers in Long-Term Encounters with Station-Keeping Constraints: Successive Convex Program Formulation

-As highlighted by Malyuta et al. \cite{Malyuta2021Tutorial}, \gls{scp} algorithms can only converge if the initial trajectory guess is feasible w.r.t. the convex constraint, even if it does not comply with the nonlinear dynamics.
+As highlighted by Malyuta et al. \cite{Malyuta2021Tutorial}, \gls{scp} algorithms can only converge if the initial trajectory guess is feasible with respect to the convex constraint, even if it does not comply with the nonlinear dynamics.
 In other words, the method described above only works if $\hat{r}_\mathcal{C}^{k-1}$ lies outside the region occupied by the ellipsoid volume for every node.
-Conversely, if the original point satisfies the inequality constraint in \cref{eq:consub}, the relaxation fails because the objective function in \cref{eq:objsub} becomes zero when $\hat{z}\mathcal{C}^k=\hat{r}_\mathcal{C}^{k-1}$: this leads to \cref{eq:caConstr} being undefined since the value of the gradient must be computed on the surface of the ellipsoid for it to be a relevant relaxation of the nonlinear constraint.
+Otherwise, if the ballistic relative trajectory point satisfies the inequality constraint in \cref{eq:consub}, the relaxation fails because the objective function in \cref{eq:objsub} becomes zero when $\hat{z}_\mathcal{C}^k=\hat{r}_\mathcal{C}^{k-1}$: this leads to \cref{eq:caConstr} being undefined since the value of the gradient must be computed on the surface of the ellipsoid for it to be a relevant relaxation of the nonlinear constraint.
 So, for the nodes in which the original point is inside the ellipsoid, one should find a starting point (at major iteration $j$ and minor $k=0$) that satisfy \cref{eq:caConstr}, before applying the projection and linearization algorithm.
 A straightforward approach to address this issue is to use the point of intersection between the surface of the ellipsoid and the line connecting the ellipsoid's origin with the original point as the initial expansion point.
 In frame $\mathcal{C}$, this point can be computed as follows

 where $\vec{r}_\mathcal{C}'^{j,0}$ is the new point that might not satisfy the dynamics, $\vec{r}_\mathcal{C}^{j,0} = [x y z]\transp$ is the original point inside the ellipsoid.